heartofbedrock/Year-11-Software-Prelim-Task/README.md

 ```

 ## Ethical and Legal implications
 Ethical and legal implications need to be respected when creating a program or a game.
 For example, the tileset used in my game was taken directly from the original game "Stardew Valley".
 This would be a major copyright issue if I were to make it public.
-I however contacted the developer/ of the game and as
+I however contacted the developer/owner of the game and asked for permission to use the game assets for this specific project.
+He responded and confirmed my request.